Maryum97/My_Latest_Portfolio/README.md

 ![My-Portfolio-Page](https://user-images.githubusercontent.com/73832871/107879890-6cf3bd80-6ed3-11eb-8fad-1a3a674eed3b.png)

-After deploying the website, I used the following link to validate the HTML of my website, which then stated that my code is 100% error-free:
+After deploying the website, I used the following link to validate the HTML of my website, which then stated that my code is nearly 100% error-free:

 <a href = "https://validator.w3.org/" target = "_blank">W3C Markup Validation Service</a>